My word for 2021 and 2022

 Create and work from my heart, experience and expertise – don’t overthink it!

-Check in weekly with my body, mind, spirit and priorities – don’t force it!
+Check in regularly with my body, mind, spirit and priorities – don’t force it!

 Projects: what I will do